 - Food and catering utensils and equipment

-Brass is one of the expensive materials to CNC.
+Brass is one of the most expensive materials for CNC machining.
 Some common types of brass include C3604 and C3602.
-It is the preferable choice for art and aesthetics based projects that do not have a restriction on project budget and do not require mass production.
+It is often the preferred choice for one-off artwork and aesthetic-based projects that do not have a limited project budget.

-It has a smooth surface finish that can be easily polished to look quite superior.
-Brass is easy to machine material, reducing the operational costs when using it for CNC machining.
-Other appealing qualities of brass are its high corrosion resistance and low friction.
-The overall qualities of Brass make it usable for:
+Brass has a smooth surface finish that is easy to polish.
+Brass is easy to machine, reducing the operational costs of CNC machining.
+Other appealing qualities of brass are its electrical conductivity, high corrosion resistance, and low friction.
+The qualities of brass make it ideal for: